BobLiterman/Snapper_RADSeq/README.md

 **Basic Takeaways:**
 1. These SNPs were useful at differentiating species from these populations.
     - Median *L. campechanus* SNP matching rates were 80.4% (ALA) and 75.6% (FLO)
     - Median *L. purpureus* SNP matching rates were 76.3% (FOR) and 75.7% (SAO)

 2. Based on medians, <15% of SNPs matched the alternate species across populations

 3. Across samples, 8.6% - 13.6% of sites had alleles associated with both species

+4. Results were very similar between reference sets.
+    - Between reference sets, the median difference between *L. campechanus* SNPs was 1.3%
+    - Between reference sets, the median difference between *L. purpureus* SNPs was 0.52%

 #### Step 6: Create the second set of reference samples
 Based on results from the first round of SNP-based classification, we chose a new set of reference samples.
-For the second round of reference samples, we chose the 10 samples per species with the lowest proportional matching to the (1) alternate species or (2) both species.
-Two new sets of reference samples were designed (Ref_2A/Ref_2B), each containing 5 specimens per species.
+For the second round of reference samples, we chose the 10 samples per species (still limited to ALA/FLO + FOR/SAO) with the lowest proportional matching to the (1) alternate species or (2) both species.
+Two new sets of reference samples (Ref_2A/Ref_2B) were designed  each containing 5 specimens per species.
 To generate SNPs, we pooled reads from specimens together by reference set and re-mapped them against the reference genome.
 By pooling the reads together, the SISRS mapping scripts will isolate sites that are fixed within the pool.

 ##### Mapping Results:
 | SISRS_ID      | Specimen_Count | Fixed_Calls | Het_Calls | Unmapped    |